 Tests Brainstorming – This experiment is about having a brainstorming session for defining tests before development begins.
 Both developers and testers are suspicious of this at the beginning – they are used to having a test review where developers can show testers they don’t understand anything and testers can show developers they don’t know anything beyond the current class they are developing.
 The challenge is to have the first session where they think together of what is the scope of tests for the story.
 The first session will usually not be the last, for this has great value.

-Testers not opening defects in the ALM system – The defects repository is a great example for the opposite of “people and interactions over processes and tools”.
+Testers not opening defects in the ALM system – The defects repository is a great example of the opposite of “people and interactions over processes and tools”.
 Testers open a defect and then someone looks at it.
 In this experiment, we ask testers that instead of documenting a new defect they reach out to the relevant developer (if they don’t know who she is, let them ask) and discuss the defect directly.
 In case a defect is not resolved on the spot, it may be required to create the defect in the system.

 Developers sitting next to testers – A good way to allow people to understand each other is to let them see what the other guy is actually doing.
-A developer sitting next to a tester for 30 minutes or one hour (or even more) is an eye opening experience.
+A developer sitting next to a tester for 30 minutes or one hour (or even more) is an eye-opening experience.
 The developer will start to understand the viewpoint of the tester.
 I remember when I moved from development to managing a testing team I was astounded by the things I found out.
-In addition to understanding the tester’s viewpoint, the developer could accelerate testing by providing first rate support to the tester.
+In addition to understanding the tester’s viewpoint, the developer could accelerate testing by providing first-rate support to the tester.

 Testing in parallel to development – This experiment is for trying and having testers test the code before the developers are done.
-This will evoke a sad, yet understanding, look from developers to whomever proposed this unthinkable utterance.
+This will evoke a sad, yet understanding, look from developers to whoever proposed this unthinkable utterance.
 Here, like in the other tests, persistence is key and the word “experiment” is the right approach.
 Together the team looks for an opportunity to try this endeavor.

-Story Oriented Stand-up Meeting – The purpose here is to start going out of task oriented work toward story oriented work.
-Usually the basic way that stand-up meetings take place is that every team member tells what she did yesterday and her plans for today.
+Story-Oriented Stand-up Meeting – The purpose here is to start going out of task-oriented work toward story-oriented work.
+Usually, the basic way that stand-up meetings take place is that every team member tells what she did yesterday and her plans for today.
 Instead of doing it this way the team will go over stories in the “Doing” phase and talk about them (If the scrum master is leading, she will say “let’s talk about story X” and wait for someone to start.
 Yes, sometimes there’s an embarrassing silence to cross).

 Teamwork Phase: Story-Oriented